PazerOP/mcp-bash-framework/README.md

   Client --> Transport --> Framework --> Project
 ```

-## Why this exists

-Most MCP servers assume you’re willing to spin up heavyweight runtimes and frameworks just to wrap a few shell commands.
-That’s a lot of machinery for very little gain. mcp-bash takes the opposite approach: your shell is already your automation layer, and the framework is a thin, predictable bridge to MCP clients.
-If you’re comfortable running Bash in production, you shouldn’t need anything else to expose tools to AI systems.

 ## Design Principles

 - Tools shouldn’t need another runtime to talk to AI.